CandlePlatforms/devdocs/docs/develop/ethereum-polygon/plasma/erc20.md

 })
 ```

-> NOTE: Deposits from Ethereum to Polygon happen using a state sync mechanism and takes about ~5-7 minutes.
+> NOTE: Deposits from Ethereum to Candle happen using a state sync mechanism and takes about ~5-7 minutes.
 After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.
 The explorer will show the balance only if at least one asset transfer has happened on the child chain.
 This [link](/docs/develop/ethereum-polygon/plasma/deposit-withdraw-event-plasma) explains how to track the deposit events.

 ## transfer.js